 - Have regular evaluations and hearing tests.
 Meeting with a medical team (including a PCP and hearing expert) is a critical part of treating hearing loss as it develops.
 Ear doctors specifically can run tests to determine your specific hearing loss needs, and will prescribe lifestyle adjustments and tools alike to improve your quality of life - now and in the future.

 Still have questions?
 Do you have specific concerns about your own hearing needs?
 We’re here to help!
-Since 1949, Hearing Unlimited, Inc. has specialized in addressing the numerous underappreciated issues associated with hearing loss.
-Contact us online or by phone today to schedule an appointment with us, to undergo a screening for central hearing loss, and to take advantage of our services and resources!
+Since 1949, Hearing Unlimited, Inc. has specialized in addressing the numerous underappreciated issues associated with hearing loss. or by phone today to schedule an appointment with us, to undergo a screening for central hearing loss, and to take advantage of our !